 You Should Discuss Possible Defenses to Beat the Ticket or Reduce the Fine

-If you got a red light camera ticket, you should not assume that you need to pay the fine.
+If you got a red light camera ticket in Florida, you should not assume that you need to pay the fine.
 To be sure, there are many ways to fight a red light camera ticket.
 Even if you cannot convince the court to negate the ticket altogether, with the help of your Florida traffic defense attorney, you may be able to have the cost of the fine reduced.

 You Should Consider the Possibility That the Ticket is Unlawful